-4) Screening: Parking lots visible from streets, public pedestrian ways, public open spaces, or historic one- or two-family dwelling should be screened with attractive fences and plantings.
-Shrubs, plantings, hedges, or walls should provide an opaque screen or barrier for the first five feet of height within three years of planting.
+4) Screening: Parking lots visible from streets, public pedestrian ways, public open spaces, or historic one- or two- family dwelling should be screened with attractive fences and plantings.
+Shrubs, plantings, hedges, or walls should provide an opaque screen or barrier up to the required height within three years of planting.
+(See 4.4E)